 Credits: CDC

-Although India took the right decision & locked down the whole country in the early stages, the number of cases has started to rise.
+Although India took the right decision & locked down the whole country in the early stages, the number of cases has risen.
 Therefore, in this project, we’ll visualize the COVID-19 hotspot states in India using Folium.

 Setting up the Problem Statement

 Before starting any project, it is important to clear the problem statement in our mind.
-It helps in making the problem unambiguous and solving it in the best possible way.
+It helps make the problem unambiguous and solve it in the best possible way.
 Therefore, let’s first take a look at the problem statement:

 Problem Statement: “ To visualize the COVID-19 affected states & UTs of India through time.”

-This analysis will help us in distinguishing between states that are COVID-19 hotspots and states that are not.
-It will also help us in knowing how the conditions changed throughout the time in the different states of India.
+This Geospatial Analysis using Folium will help us distinguish between states that are COVID-19 hotspots and states that are not.
+It will also help us understand how conditions changed throughout the country.

 Understanding the data

-For this project, I have taken two datasets.
+For this project, Geospatial Analysis using Folium, I have taken two datasets.
 First is the COVID-19 Coronavirus India Dataset I’ve taken from here, and second is the GeoJSON of India taken from here.

-The COVID-19 dataset contains the state-wise count of COVID-19 patients including the count of dead and recovered patients from 29 January 2020 to 2 June 2020.
-And, the GeoJSON is a format of encoding geographic data structures, therefore, it contains geographical information about states and UTs of India in terms of polygons and multi-polygons.
+The COVID-19 dataset contains the state-wise count of COVID-19 patients, including the count of dead and recovered patients, from 29 January 2020 to 2 June 2020.
+GeoJSON is a format for encoding geographic data structures; therefore, it contains geographical information about states and UTs of India in terms of polygons and multi-polygons.

 So, let’s start our project by importing the required libraries: